polterguy/polterguy.github.io/documentation/index.md

 * [Getting started](/tutorials/getting-started/) - Getting Magic up running
 * [Database CRUD operations](/tutorials/database-crud/) - Automate the process of creating code
 * [SQL Web API](/tutorials/sql-web-api/) - Create HTTP endpoints in SQL
-* [Using Magic with SQL Server](/tutorials/sql-server/) - Using Magic with Microsoft SQL Server
 * [Magic beyond CRUD](/tutorials/cloud-ide/) - A guided tour through Magic's Dashboard
 * [Web Sockets and SignalR in Magic](/tutorials/web-sockets/) - How to use Web Sockets with Magic
 * [Authentication and authorisation](/tutorials/auth/) - How Magic solves authentication and authorisation